 Data is distributed among the Slices on the basis of Distribution Style and Distribution Key of a particular table.
 An even distribution of data enables Redshift to assign workload evenly to slices and maximizes the benefit of parallel processing.

 Number of Slices per Compute Node is decided on the basis of the type of node.
-You can find more information on this in About Clusters and Nodes.
+You can find more information on Clusters and Nodes.

 Massively parallel processing (MPP)

-Amazon Redshift architecture allows it to use Massively parallel processing (MPP) for fast processing even for the most complex queries and a huge amount of data.
+Amazon Redshift architecture allows it to use Massively parallel processing (MPP) for fast processing even for the most complex queries and a huge amount of data set.
 Multiple compute nodes execute the same query code on portions of data to maximize parallel processing.

 Columnar Data Storage